ams-itadmin/Live-Monitor/README.md

     ```

 ## Setup
-1. Run the setup script to create the network bridge and enable promiscuous mode:
+1. Activate the virtual environment.

     ```bash
+    source venv/bin/activate
+    ```
+2. Run the setup script to create the network bridge and enable promiscuous mode:

+    ```bash
     python3 setup.py
     ```

-1. Follow the prompts to select the two network interfaces.
+3. Follow the prompts to select the two network interfaces.

 ## Teardown
 1. Run the teardown script to remove the network bridge and disable promiscuous mode: